peteroupc/peteroupc.github.io/approxtheory.md

 >
 > **Notes:**
 >
-> 1. The only positive linear operator that reproduces all polynomials up to degree 2 (constants, linear functions, and quadratic functions) is the identity operator (Păltănea 2004, corollary 1.1.2)[^23].[^57]
+> 1. The only positive linear operator that maps continuous to continuous functions and reproduces all polynomials up to degree 2 (constants, linear functions, and quadratic functions) is the identity operator (Păltănea 2004, corollary 1.1.2)[^23].[^57]
 > 2. Inequalities similar to (Leb) and (Leb2) may apply to _spline operators_ that map to a continuous function (a _spline_) that equals a polynomial at subintervals of its domain (for example, Sablonnière 2007[^58]).
 These operators may have a _local approximation_ property, such that $L(f)(\lambda)$ depends only on the behavior of $f$ near $\lambda$.
 But it's not clear to me when inequalities similar to (Leb) and (Leb2) apply to those cases.[^59]

 <a id=Bounds_for_Certain_Nonlinear_Operators></a>